A Grim Parable of the Modern Food System

 As all “good” MBAs will indoctrinate, efficiency often leads to huge profits.
 This comes through economies-of-scale, time-, labour-, and energy-saving all helping to drastically lower the costs of production — which, when coupled with huge demand, leads to rich rewards.
 There are other big winners too.
 The sheer volume of food produced by the factory farm complex has flooded humanity with cheap abundant food.
 In one sense this is laudable — global rates of poverty have dramatically declined in recent times (although factory farming is not solely or even largely responsible for this).
 However, the sinister side of cheap abundance has been the concentration of power in the agricultural sector in the hands of the mega-corporations (Big-Ag) and a list of injustices that dwarf the length of “War and Peace”.

 But this is something we are all too ready to overlook.
 Cheap abundant food has become the expected and demanded norm in society.
 We all hate to spend heavily on food, and our governments have cannily realised that keeping food prices low is highly desirable for when elections come calling.
 Cheap food is also seen as one of the primary fuels for economic growth by feeding hungry workers and freeing up disposable income which can be spent on the latest gadgets, machines, or entertainment.
 Cheap food has thus become a “societal good”, an entrenched norm, and a political rallying cry.
-No wonder Earl Butz proclaimed to farmers decades ago that fateful clarion call - “Get big or get out”.
+No wonder Earl Butz proclaimed to farmers decades ago that fateful clarion call: “Get big or get out”.
 The implicit message to small farmers was “You are in the way, stifling progress, are an economic bad, and are a disservice to society”.
 Make way for the big (factory) farms!

 Farmers who wish to keep on farming well (of whom there are many) struggle to cope in the free-market free-for-all, caused by Butzian agricultural doctrine and the emergence and dominance of the factory farms, their lobbyists, Big-Ag corporations, and supporting governments.
 Small farms are either clobbered and undercut by cheap imports with lax standards flooding the market or they are pressed down by supermarkets in their price wars or pressed into toxic contracts with Big-Ag.
 It is a race to the bottom – of standards, virtues, and rock-bottom prices.
 Depopulation of our rural spaces has ensued, and Good farmers (as I have argued are almost always small farm farmers by virtue of natural limitations) have been driven to the brink of extinction.